oliver-intellica/scripting/README.md

 # powershell
-Repo for powershell scripts and snippets useful for sysadmin and automation
+Repo for powershell scripts (and bash and cmd et al) and snippets useful for sysadmin and automation